skiid777/isos/README.md

 I’ll keep adding more ISOs over time as I use new ones or update old ones.

 If something is missing or broken, that’s on me — I’ll fix it eventually 😅
-Feel free to use anything here.
+Feel free to  create issues and use anything here.

 Enjoy.